Skip to main content

 1

-Identify the amplitude (A) of the simple harmonic motion from the graph.
-The amplitude is the maximum displacement from the equilibrium position, which is 5 cm.
+Identify the amplitude (A) of the motion from the graph.
+The amplitude is the maximum displacement from the equilibrium position.
+From the graph, the amplitude is 4 cm.

 Determine the period (T) of the motion.
 The period is the time it takes for one complete cycle of motion.
-From the graph, one complete cycle occurs from t = 0 s to t = 4 s, so T = 4 s.
+From the graph, the particle completes one cycle from t = 0 to t = 4 s, so T = 4 s.

-Calculate the angular frequency (ω) using the formula ω = 2π/T. Substitute the value of T to find ω.
+Calculate the angular frequency (ω) using the formula: ω = 2π / T. Substitute the value of T = 4 s into the formula to find ω.

-Use the formula for maximum velocity in simple harmonic motion, v_max = Aω.
-Substitute the values of A and ω to find v_max.
+Use the formula for maximum velocity in simple harmonic motion: vₘₐₓ = Aω.
+Substitute the values of A (4 cm) and ω (calculated in the previous step) into this formula.

 Video duration: